NACCA Community

 6. Black individuals are more likely to qualify as low-income, experience unemployment and be uninsured, which presents as a barrier to accessing quality mental health services and support.

 7. Negative experiences with the health care system reduces Black individuals' willingness to seek and receive care.
+(Article: All Booked Up: The Frustrations of Finding a Black Therapist)

 • Picture